 - What have you failed at?

 Failure should never be permanent.
-It’s only there to separate those who want something more than those who don’t.
+It’s only there to separate those who truly desire something from those who don’t.
 If a failure of something affected you so much that you couldn’t stop thinking about it, then your purpose is to get back in the game, approach it differently and succeed.

 - Who affected you the most in a positive way?

-Was it a teacher, author, actor, director, a president, or a local hero?
-If they changed your life, then perhaps you should carry on their mission as well.
+Was it a teacher, author, doctor, actor, director, entrepreneur, a president, or a local hero?
+If they changed your life, then perhaps you should carry on a mission similar to theirs.

 1. Be as happy as possible.